ludus-leonis/FreeBeeGee/docs/INSTALL.md

 # Setup

-This guide covers FreeBeeGee v$VERSION$.
+This guide covers the installation of FreeBeeGee.

 ## Requirements